azam/ulidj/readme.md

 * Fast and simple static methods for non-monotonic ULID (monotonic ULID is stateful)
 * Includes ULID monotonic generator
 * Zero runtime dependencies
-* Customizable by providing your own `java.util.Random` instance for entropy and `java.time.Clock` instance for timestamp generation.
+* Customizable by providing your own `java.util.Random` instance for entropy and `java.time.Clock` instance for timestamp generation

 ## License